3untz/electron-novo/electroncash_plugins/README.rst

 Types of Plugin
 ===============

-Optional features (internal plugins) are included with Electron Cash, and are available to all users of Electron Cash to enable and disable as they wish.
+Optional features (internal plugins) are included with Electron Novo, and are available to all users of Electron Novo to enable and disable as they wish.
 They cannot be uninstalled, and no installation functionality is provided either.